Workforce Innovation and Opportunity Act

 WOIA is an employment and training program funded by the U.S. Department of Labor to help Dislocated Workers and other Eligible Adults access the tools they need to manage their careers through information and high quality services, and to help U.S. companies find skilled workers.

 Southern New Hampshire Services and the other five New Hampshire Community Action Agencies are key partners in delivering statewide employment and training services.
-Since the implementation of WIA in 2000, SNHS has been awarded the role as the Workforce Innovation and Opportunity Act (WIOA) Program Administrator responsible for the service delivery and performance outcomes of the WIOA Adult and Dislocated Worker Programs and National Emergency Grants for the state of New Hampshire by the Department of Resources and Economic Development (DRED) Office of Workforce Opportunity (formerly the Workforce Opportunity Council).
+SNHS has been contracted by the Department of Business and Economic Affairs (BEA) Office of Workforce Opportunity (OWO) to serve as the Workforce Innovation and Opportunity Act (WIOA) Program Administrator.
+SNHS is responsible for the service delivery and performance outcomes of the WIOA Adult, Dislocated Worker, and National Emergency Grants for the State of New Hampshire.

-SNHS is part of the one-stop NH Works partnership system that includes NH Department of Resources and Economic Development, NH Department of Education, NH Employment Security, NH Department of Health and Human Services, Senior Community Service Employment Program and the NH Community College System.
+SNHS is a proud member of the NH Works American Job Centers throughout the state.
+This partnership includes the Department of Business and Economic Affairs, NH Department of Education, NH Employment Security, NH Department of Health and Human Services, Senior Community Services Employment Program, and the NH Community College System.

-WIOA services are flexible, diverse, and based on individual customer choice.
-WIOA Employment Counselors may provide the following services at no cost to you:
+WIOA Employment Counselors may provide the following services at no cost: